Schwinger effect with backreaction in 1+1D massive QED with a strong external field: Vacuum expectation value

 \subsection{\texorpdfstring{Validity of the $m$ expansion}{Validity of the m expansion}}

 The perturbative expression \eqref{eq:expectation value phi} for $\braket{\phi}$ is likely to provide a good approximation as long as the perturbation is numerically small compared to the background term $\phi_{\rm cl}$.
+The comparison may be made more easily at the level of the differential equation (\ref{eq:PDE for <phi>}).
+For this purpose we will also restore factors of $\hbar$, noting that $\phi$ is dimensionless, while $q$ and $E_{C}$ have the same units and $qE_{C}$ has units of force.
+Eq.~(\ref{eq:PDE for <phi>}) then becomes

+The non-analyticity in $\hbar$ indicates that effects predicted by Eq.~(\ref{eq:PDE for <phi> hbar}) cannot be captured in the limit of $\hbar\to 0$.

-At the level of the differential equation (\ref{eq:PDE for <phi>}), we require that the sine term of Eq.~(\ref{eq:PDE for <phi>}) is much smaller than at least one other term.
+In order for the mass expansion to be valid, we require that the sine term of Eq.~(\ref{eq:PDE for <phi> hbar}) is much smaller than at least one other term.
 There are two cases where this assumption is justified.